blacktoy/MariMainPiano/chrome/content/audio_src/_readme_and_license.txt

 About addon
 -----------
-converted and rename the sound from aiff format to wav by blacktoy for this particular add-on https://github.com/blacktoy
+convert, compress and rename the sound from aiff format to wav by blacktoy for this particular add-on https://github.com/blacktoy